plone/training/angular/angular.rst

 Then we create a new folder named "Talks" where we add a few talks, and we publish them all (including the folder).

-Create a view component for talks
+Create A View Component For Talks
 *********************************

 We could use the default view to display talks, but it would only display the title and the text,